oracle/graphpipe-go/README.md

 }
 ```

-You can a buildable example of this server [here](https://github.com/oracle/graphpipe-go/tree/master/cmd/graphpipe-echo).
+You can find a docker-buildable example of this server [here](https://github.com/oracle/graphpipe-go/tree/master/cmd/graphpipe-echo).

 ### ServeRaw

 For applications that will be passing the tensors directly to another
 system for processing and don't need conversion to standard Go types,
 ServeRaw provides a lower-level interface.
+For examples of apps that
+use ServeRaw, see [graphpipe-tf](https://github.com/oracle/graphpipe-go/tree/master/cmd/graphpipe-tf) and [graphpipe-onnx](https://github.com/oracle/graphpipe-go/tree/master/cmd/graphpipe-onnx).

 As you might expect, Serve uses ServeRaw underneath the hood.